NightfallGT/Discord-Account-Generator/README.md

 ## Picture
 ![Picture](https://i.ibb.co/yPpLGJD/Screenshot-15.png)

+### Get Python
+If you dont have python installed, download python 3.7.6 and make sure you click on the 'ADD TO PATH' option during the installation.

 ## How to use

 - You can customize usernames by editing the usernames in discord_usernames.txt.

 ### Run via Exe Version
 - Extract the .rar file
 - Run the exe file
 - Do not take out the program out of the folder

 ### Run via Python
 - install the required modules
 ```